 Motion sickness or travel sickness is very common in cats.
-Cats typically do not adapt to change very well, and any sudden change in their environment, including traveling by car or plane, can be quite stressful and nerve wracking.
+Cats typically do not adapt to change very well, and any sudden change in their environment like traveling can be quite stressful and nerve-wracking.

 Motion sickness in cats can last anywhere from 1-4 Hours.
-In some cases where you’ve been traveling long distance the cat will take a full day to recover.
-If the cat experiences mild symptoms it will be gone in under an hour but if the symptoms are severe than it will take up to a day.
+In some cases where you’ve been traveling long distances, the cat will take a full day to recover.
+If the cat experiences mild symptoms it will be gone in under an hour but if the symptoms are severe then it will take up to a day.

-All these are factors affects the severity of motion sickness in the cat and will ultimately decide the recover time or how long the sickness will last.
+All these factors affect the severity of motion sickness in the cat and will ultimately decide the recovery time or how long the sickness will last.

-If your cat is still sick a day after traveling you shouldn’t be concerned as some cats take a longer time to restore balance and for the nausea and other symptoms to reverse.
-While some cats bounce back really fast others dont for several reasons.
+If your cat is still sick a day after traveling you shouldn’t be concerned as some cats take a longer time to restore balance and for nausea and other symptoms to reverse.
+While some cats bounce back really fast others don’t for several reasons.

-1. Keep cat hydrated with about 7-9 Ounces of water per day.
+1. Keep the cat hydrated with about 7-9 Ounces of water per day.

-3. Administer Maropitant citrate which is a antiemetic used to treat vomiting and motion sickness in cats.
-Or any other over the counter feline medications
+3. Administer Maropitant citrate which is an antiemetic used to treat vomiting and motion sickness in cats.
+Or any other over-the-counter feline medications

 4. If nothing works and symptoms go on for more than two days visit the vet immediately as the cat could be at risk for dehydration.

-To speed up the recovery the vet should provide some sort of relief by administering the appropriate treatment until the symptoms stops.
-In some cases the motion sickness would’ve caused an adverse reaction to the cats body causing the cat to not hold food, feel tired and cause lack of appetite.
+To speed up the recovery the vet should provide some sort of relief by administering the appropriate treatment until the symptoms stop.
+In some cases, the motion sickness would’ve caused an adverse reaction in the cat’s body causing the cat to not hold food, feel tired and cause lack appetite.
 Only a qualified vet would be able to diagnose and treat.

 Can a cat die from motion sickness?

 Motion sickness is very common for both pets and humans.
-While the symptoms may be severe worst case scenario the cat will have severe nausea, excessive vocalizations and an upset stomach.
+While the symptoms may be the severe worst-case scenario the cat will have severe nausea, excessive vocalizations, and an upset stomach.

-Motion sickness is not fatal, meaning your cat wont die from the sickness.
-However if the cat has underlying health issues, motion sickness can amplify the severity of it causing it to worsen.
+Motion sickness is not fatal, meaning your cat won’t die from the sickness.
+However, if the cat has underlying health issues, motion sickness can amplify its severity of it causing it to worsen.

-Example, if a cat have digestion problems and they are affected by the most severe symptoms of motion sickness.
+For example, if a cat has digestion problems and they are affected by the most severe symptoms of motion sickness.
 This can aggravate their pre-existing problems and make it worse.
-Since motion sickness causes vomiting, and upsets the felines digestional tract.
+Since motion sickness causes vomiting, and upsets the feline’s digestional tract.

 Dramamine For Cats.

-Dimenhydrinate better known as Dramamine is an easy over the counter medication that is used to treat nausea and motion sickness in cats.
-Dramamine is an antihistamine that inhibits stimulation of the vestibular system of the cats brain.
-This medicine acts to bypass eradic movements preventing the inner ear from being stimulated.
+Dimenhydrinate better known as Dramamine is an easy over-the-counter medication that is used to treat nausea and motion sickness in cats.
+Dramamine is an antihistamine that inhibits stimulation of the vestibular system of the cat’s brain.
+This medicine acts to bypass erratic movements preventing the inner ear from being stimulated.

-Without the medicine any excessive movement or overstimulation of the inner ear will result in dizziness, nausea, vomiting, drooling and inactivity, as the bodies response to the swift change in motion.
+Without the medicine, any excessive movement or overstimulation of the inner ear will result in dizziness, nausea, vomiting, drooling, and inactivity, as the body responds to the swift change in motion.
 These symptoms are what’s referred to as motion sickness.

 Dramamine works really well to prevent motion sickness and is safe to use on cats.
 This drug is not approved for use in animals by the Food and Drug Administration (FDA) but it is prescribed legally by veterinarians as an extra-label drug.

-The correct dosage of dramamine for cats is 12,5mg every 8-12 hours.
-This means that a Cats Should take a 1/4 Of the dramamine 50mg tablet.
+The correct dosage of Dramamine for cats is 12,5mg every 8-12 hours.
+This means that Cats Should take 1/4 Of the Dramamine 50mg tablet.
 By no means should this dosage be increased unless advised by a veterinarian.

-However every cat reacts differently to the drug.
+However, every cat reacts differently to the drug.
 Some cats might react to it by sleeping while some will feel drowsy.
-If you want something that induces sleep you can use melatonin since it works really well in promoting rest thus making the cat fall of to sleep.
+If you want something that induces sleep you can use melatonin since it works really well in promoting rest thus making the cat fall off to sleep.

 1. How to cure motion sickness in cats?
-You may administer anti-nausea medication that’s is feline friendly.
-You must also withhold foods but provide enough water and give room for the cat to have fresh air.
+You may administer anti-nausea medication that is feline-friendly.
+You must also withhold food but provide enough water and give room for the cat to have fresh air.

-2. How to tell if my cat have motion sickness?
-You will know by the symptoms such as drooling, lethargy, lack of energy, vocalizations, nausea.
+2. How to tell if my cat has motion sickness?
+You will know by the symptoms such as drooling, lethargy, lack of energy, vocalizations, and nausea.
 Sometimes the cat will present with unfamiliar behaviors.

-3. Can benadryl kill a cat?
-Yes, benadryl can kill a cat if used in at an incorrect dosage.
+3. Can Benadryl kill a cat?
+Yes, Benadryl can kill a cat if used at an incorrect dosage.
 This will cause the cat to overdose which can lead to death.